AlessandroYorba/Sierra/README.md

 Sierra Settings
 ---------------
 There are several options that you can enable for sierra.
-You can activate them by adding the your favorite sierra variables to your .vimrc.
-Just remember to place the variables before you declare `colorscheme alduin`.
+You can activate them by adding each of the following variables to your .vimrc.
+Remember to place the variables before declaring `colorscheme alduin`.

 | Setting                            | Add to .vimrc                            | Screenshot                                                                |
 |------------------------------------|------------------------------------------|---------------------------------------------------------------------------|